 Expand your knowledge and experience

-The biology department at Calvin provides countless opportunities for you to gain real experience in the field you'd like to enter.
+The GEO department at Calvin provides countless opportunities for you to gain real experience in the field you'd like to enter.

 - Take part in research projects your professors are conducting, either in the summer, or throughout the year.